-We would like to consider genus $g$ stable map $f \colon C \rightarrow \overline{Y}_\fm$ of class $\beta_w$, intersecting $\partial Y_\fm$ in $s+1$ points, $s$ of them being intersection with $D_{w_r}$ at a point of intersection number $|w_r|$ for $r=1, \dots, s$, and the last one being a point of intersection number $l_w a_w^L$ with $D_w^L$ and $l_w a_w^R$ with $D_w^R$.
+We would like to consider genus $g$ stable maps $f \colon C \rightarrow \overline{Y}_\fm$ of class $\beta_w$, intersecting $\partial Y_\fm$ in $s+1$ points, $s$ of them being on the divisors $D_{w_r}$ with contact order $|w_r|$ for $1 \leqslant r \leqslant s$, and the last one having contact number $\ell_w a_w^L$ with the divisor $D_w^L$ and contact order $\ell_w a_w^R$ with the divisor $D_w^R$.
 We also would like to fix the position of the $s$ intersection numbers with the divisors $D_{w_r}$.
 It is easy to check that the expected dimension of this enumerative problem is $g$.
-As in Section \ref{section_log_gw_log_cy}, we will cut down the virtual dimension from $g$ to zero by integration of the top lambda cass.
+As in Section \ref{section_log_gw_log_cy}, we will cut down the virtual dimension from $g$ to zero by integration of the top lambda class.